ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 cores (multithreaded rendering is still not supported in pixman).
 * The pvr xorg driver is not ready for OMAP3 hardware yet, do not use it
-* Disabled acceleration does not always mean full speed software rendering, so if your driver provides an option ot disable acceleration, in can't be fully trusted
+* Disabled acceleration does not always mean full speed software rendering, so if your driver provides an option to disable acceleration, in can't be fully trusted
 * Immediate mode renderers such as cairo are a hard challenge for hardware acceleration